 Solution: The team should be made free to communicate with each other anytime.
 The teammates should try to clarify each and every detail with each other to avoid any misunderstandings.
 The managers should take this into consideration so that no one feels out of the loop if any major team decisions are taken.

-Remote Hiring Challenges faced by the employees:
+Remote Hiring Challenges Faced by the employees:

 - Time Zone Differences

-One of the major remote hiring challenges that any recruiter faces is the time zone barrier.
-Although remote hiring offers a global talent pool for the organizations to find the prospective candidate from around the world by eliminating the location barriers.
+One of the major remote hiring challenges that any recruiter’s faces is the time zone barrier.
+Although remote hiring offers a global talent pool for organizations to find prospective candidate from around the world by eliminating location barriers.
 This geographical freedom sometimes becomes a major issue when it comes to connecting with teammates due to time zone differences.
 It can cause inconvenience in scheduling team meetings or conducting real-time calls.
 Sometimes, it can lead to misunderstandings also between teammates and that can affect the working of the entire team.

-Solution: It is the responsibility of hiring managers to optimize the time zone overlaps while scheduling the meetings or calls.
+Solution: It is the responsibility of hiring managers to optimize the time zone overlaps while scheduling meetings or calls.
 They can opt for some automatic scheduling tools to match the team’s time zones.
 These tools can help them choose the time that works best for everyone without creating any issues for anyone.
 This can help them eliminate the productive gaps due to time errors.

 - High Vulnerability to Cyber Security Threats